-{\it Inhomogenous random graph model:} This model was first introduced in its general form in \cite{BBSJOR07} where a wide array of results, including the location of phase transition and properties of the graph in the sub and supercritical regime including typical distances were established.
-For the critical regime, the only results we are aware of are for the \emph{rank one} model which in the regimes considered is equivalent to the Norros-Reittu \cite{norros2006conditionally}, Britton-Deijfen \cite{britton2006generating} and Chung-Lu \cite{chung2002connected} model.
-Order of magnitude results for the largest component were derived in \cite{van2013critical}.
-This was sharpened to distributional convergence results in \cite{SBVHJL10,SBVHJL12} and independently in \cite{turova2009diffusion}.
+{\it IRG model:} This model was introduced in its general form in \cite{BBSJOR07} where a wide array of properties {were} analyzed.
+In the critical regime, the only results we are aware of are for the \emph{rank-one} model which, in the regime of relevance here, is equivalent to the models introduced in \cite{norros2006conditionally,britton2006generating,chung2002connected}.
+At criticality, order of magnitude results for the largest component for the rank-one model were derived in \cite{van2013critical}, and this was strenghtened to distributional convergence in \cite{SBVHJL10,SBVHJL12,turova2009diffusion}.

-{\it Configuration model:} In \cite{MR98} the size of the largest component and in particular necessary and sufficient conditions for the existence of a giant component were derived.
-The continuous time construction is similar to the dynamic construction used in \cite{janson2009new} to give a different proof for existence (or lack thereof) of the giant component.
-Component sizes in the critical regime have been studied starting \cite{nachmias2010critical} for the random $r$-regular graphs in, in \cite{joseph2010component} under general second moment conditions of the degree, whilst more detailed results applicable to the barely subcritical and supercritical regimes under the assumption of bounded degrees were derived in \cite{riordan2012phase}.
+{\it Configuration model:} Necessary and sufficient conditions for existence of a giant component were derived in \cite{MR98}.
+The continuous time construction used in this paper is similar to the one considered in \cite{janson2009new}.
+Component sizes in the critical regime have been studied in \cite{nachmias2010critical,joseph2010component,riordan2012phase}.
+Further, critical percolation on random regular graphs was studied in \cite{nachmias2008critical} and \chh{the} diameter was shown to scale like $n^{1/3}$.

-{\it Bounded size rules:} The first bounded size rule to be rigorously studied was the Bohman-Frieze process \cite{bohman2001avoiding} which showed that this rule delayed the emergence of the giant component as compared to \erdos random graph process.
-Spencer and Wormald in \cite{spencer2007birth} proved the existence of rule dependent critical times for all bounded size rules.
-The barely subcritical and critical regime of this class of models with regards to maximal component sizes was studied in \cite{SBABXW13,SBABXW:RSA13,SBABXW14}.